 Receive individualized guidance on how to incorporate Bass Connections into your Duke experience.

-Bass Connections in Information, Society & Culture is led by Robert Calderbank, Professor of Electrical Engineering, Computer Science and Mathematics and Director of the Information Initiative at Duke (iiD), and Victoria Szabo, Associate Research Professor of Art, Art History and Visual Studies.
+The Information Initiative at Duke (iiD) runs the Information, Society & Culture theme, which is led by Robert Calderbank, Professor of Electrical Engineering, Computer Science and Mathematics and Director of iiD, and Victoria Szabo, Associate Research Professor of Art, Art History and Visual Studies.